 - All candidates are encouraged to use the electronic notepad on the taskbar of the examination software for taking notes.
 The electronic notes will appear when navigating in a section or when reviewing a section.
-No documents or notes of any kind may be brought into or removed from the examination room. - No questions concerning the content of the exam may be asked during the examination.
-You cannot read examination content aloud. - You may take a break whenever you wish, but you will not be given additional time to test.
+No documents or notes of any kind may be brought into or removed from the examination room. - No questions concerning the content of the exam may be asked during the examination. - You may take a break whenever you wish, but you will not be given additional time to test.
 You must alert the proctor at any time that you will be away from the computer screen.